 A realizability topos is a topos which embodies the realizability interpretation of intuitionistic number theory (due to Kleene) as part of its internal logic.
-Realizability toposes form an important class of toposes that are not Grothendieck toposes, and don’t even have a geometric morphism to Set.
+Realizability toposes form an important class of elementary toposes that are not Grothendieck toposes, and don’t even have a geometric morphism to Set.

 There are a number of approaches toward constructing realizability toposes.
 One is through tripos theory, and another is through assemblies.